 - The number of restaurants is determined by agreement between you and Papa John’s before the Development Agreement is signed.
 In addition to establishing the number of restaurants to be developed in the Development Area, the Development Schedule in the Development Agreement will also specify when each of the restaurants is required to be opened.

-- Under the 2018 Development Incentive program and the Enterprise Zone Incentive, you must pay Papa John’s a deposit of $5,000 per restaurant required to be developed in the Development Area.
-The total development fee deposit is computed by the product of the number of restaurants to be opened multiplied by $5,000 (the “Development Fee”).
+- The total development fee deposit is computed by the product of the number of restaurants to be opened multiplied by $5,000 (the “Development Fee”).

 - The entire amount of the Development Fee is due and payable in a lump sum to Papa John’s at the time the Development Agreement is signed.

-- Under the 2018 Development Incentive program and the Enterprise Zone Incentive, the Development Fee is refundable for each restaurant that opens on or before its scheduled opening date (as provided in the Development Agreement).
+- Under the 2019 Incentive programs, the Development Fee is refundable for each restaurant that opens on or before its scheduled opening date (as provided in the Development Agreement).
 If a restaurant does not open by the scheduled date provided in the Development Agreement, Papa John’s will retain $5,000 of the Development Fee, which then will be considered fully earned and nonrefundable.

 - The initial franchise fee for a Non-Traditional Restaurant is $5,000.

 - If the state in which your Papa John’s franchise will be operated (or a local taxing authority within the state) imposes a sales tax, use tax, or similar tax on the Development Fee or Initial Franchise Fee, Papa John’s will collect such tax from you in addition to the applicable Fee and remit the amount of the tax directly to the taxing authority.
 This does not include income taxes imposed on Papa John’s, for which it is solely responsible.